sahaba-ai/awesome-arabic-speakers/README.md

 > A curated and collaborative list of Arabic speaker's contributions in tech.

-[Arabic](https://en.wikipedia.org/wiki/Arabic) is the third most widespread official language after English and French!
+[Arabic Language](https://en.wikipedia.org/wiki/Arabic) is the third most widespread official language after English and French!
 It has **380 million** native speakers of all varieties (2024).

 ## The Project

-This repo's goal is to create a curated and collaborative list of [Awesome Arabic Speaker](https://awesome-arabic-speakers.dev/)'s contributions in tech regardless of their ethnicity, nationality, or location.
+[Awesome Arabic Speaker](https://awesome-arabic-speakers.dev/) is an initiative to create a curated and collaborative list of Arabic Speakers' tech contributions regardless of ethnicity, nationality, or location.
 Also, the contributions don't have to be in Arabic to be useful and add value.

 ## Contribution